LiveTL/roboco/README.md

 default prefix: `.rbc`

+`bean`: bean a user

+`channelblock`(contributor): set blacklisted channels with mentions

 `channelidblock`(contributor): set blacklisted channels with ids seperated by spaces

-`channelblock`(contributor): set blacklisted channels with mentions
+`channelidunblock`(contributor): unblock a channel with id

+`channelunblock`(contributor): unblock a channel with mention

 `clip`(regular, clipper, contributor, donator, booster, sponsor): send request to clip video

-`bean`: bean a user

 `forcopy`: get role ids that are able to ping, for copying into set

 `help`: get help

+`join`: join a voice channel

+`leave`: leave a voice channel

+`mchadvoice`: Mchad live text in the voice channel

+`onii-chan`: just don't

+`pinremove`(contributor): Remove a roles' permission to pin

+`pinremoveid`(contributor): Remove a roles' permission to pin, with id

 `pinset`(contributor): same as set but with role mentions instead of role ids

+`pinsetid`(contributor): set roles that are able to ping, with ids, seperated by spaces

 `query`: see list of roles that are able to ping

 `queryc`: see list of blacklisted channels

-`pinsetid`(contributor): set roles that are able to ping, with ids, seperated by spaces
+`say`: say something in voice chat